Aliases for ACP1 Gene

 GeneCards Summary for ACP1 Gene

 ACP1 (Acid Phosphatase 1) is a Protein Coding gene.
-Diseases associated with ACP1 include Pharyngeal-Cervical-Brachial Variant Of Guillain-Barre Syndrome and Bubonic Plague.
-Among its related pathways are Thiamine metabolism and Metabolism.
+Diseases associated with ACP1 include Pharyngeal-Cervical-Brachial Variant Of Guillain-Barre Syndrome and Anemia, Nonspherocytic Hemolytic, Due To G6pd Deficiency.
+Among its related pathways are Adherens junction and EPHA2 forward signaling.
 Gene Ontology (GO) annotations related to this gene include phosphatase activity and acid phosphatase activity.
 An important paralog of this gene is PTRHD1.

 UniProtKB/Swiss-Prot Summary for ACP1 Gene

 Acts on tyrosine phosphorylated proteins, low-MW aryl phosphates and natural and synthetic acyl phosphates.
 Isoform 3 does not possess phosphatase activity.